 The Company knows of no other matters to be submitted to the stockholders at the Annual Meeting, other than the proposals referred to in this proxy statement.
 If any other matters properly come before the stockholders at the Annual Meeting, it is the intention of the proxy holders to vote the shares represented thereby on such matters in accordance with their best judgment.

 By Order of the Board of Directors,

-Chair, President, Chief Executive Officer and Secretary
+Chair of the Board, President, Chief Executive Officer and Secretary

-New York, New York April 21, 2021 APPLIED THERAPEUTICS, INC. 545 FIFTH AVENUE, SUITE 1400 NEW YORK, NY 10017
+New York, New York April 15, 2022 APPLIED THERAPEUTICS, INC. 545 FIFTH AVENUE, SUITE 1400 NEW YORK, NY 10017